FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Understanding FavorQueue

-The previous section has shown the benefits obtained with FavourQueue in terms of service.
-In this section, we analyse the reasons of the improvements brought by FavourQueue by looking at the AQM performance.
-We study the drop ratio and the queueing delay obtained by both queues in order to assess the reasons of the gain obtained by FavourQueue.
-We recall that for all experiments, FavourQueue is only set on the upstream.
+The previous section has shown the benefits obtained with FavorQueue in terms of service.
+In this section, we analyse the reasons of the improvements brought by FavorQueue by looking at the AQM performance.
+We study the drop ratio and the queueing delay obtained by both queues in order to assess the reasons of the gain obtained by FavorQueue.
+We recall that for all experiments, FavorQueue is only set on the upstream.
 The reverse path uses a DropTail queue.
 In a first part, we look at the impact of the AQM on the network then on the end-host.